guidoschmidt/hicetnunc.wiki.backup/hDAO.md

 ## Can I convert my hDAO to another token, or use them for anything else?
 You can currently swap hDAO to Tezos and other coins at [Quipuswap](https://quipuswap.com/swap), an automated market-making decentralized exchange (DEX) on the Tezos blockchain.
 You can also earn a share of trading fees by [adding your hDAO to the liquidity pools](https://xtz.news/defi-news/quipuswap/decentralized-exchange-quipuswap-is-live-on-tezos/), although this comes with an element of risk.

+## I have some useful feedback for this feature.
+How can I add my input?
+Here's the original [proposal](https://hicetnunc2000.medium.com/hicetnunc-microfunding-protocol-e270a63eb73c) and [discussion](https://community.hicetnunc.xyz/t/hdao-curation-discovery/20) for hDAO.

 ## I'm a crypto geek.
 Where can I find out more?
-Here's the original [proposal](https://hicetnunc2000.medium.com/hicetnunc-microfunding-protocol-e270a63eb73c) and [discussion](https://community.hicetnunc.xyz/t/hdao-curation-discovery/20) for hDAO.
 You can also go to our discord to join the #tezos channel or learn more in the #hdao-governance channel.

 ## how to change hDAO curation amount
 Under your account [configuration](https://hicetnunc.xyz/config) it's possible to determine how much hDAO is going to be used while curating as `advanced settings` where `1000000 μhDAO = 1 hDAO`.
 When you click save, the value is stored in your local session storage.
 This should not trigger a wallet transaction.